dhrubo55/personal-blog/content/posts/day-44-learning-about-the-internals-of-jre-and-jvm-part-2.md

 You can manually increase heap size by some JVM parameters as shown in images.
 Suppose we have a simple class Day44 then increasing its memory by following parameters:-

+There are types of heap memory spaces like eden , tenured and old spaces

     java -Xms=1M -XmX=2M Day44

 #### Stack Area: